Sunoo/homebridge-camera-ffmpeg/README.md

 ### Rarely Needed Parameters

 - `videoProcessor`: Defines which video processor is used to decode and encode videos, must take the same parameters as FFmpeg.
 Common uses would be `avconv` or the path to a custom-compiled version of FFmpeg.
 If not set, will use the included version of FFmpeg, or the version of FFmpeg installed on the system if no included version is available.
-- `interfaceName`: Selects which network interface to use for video streaming to HomeKit.
-If you have multiple active network interfaces in your system, you may need to set this.
-If not set, the first available network interface is used, and a mismatch will cause HomeKit to discard the video stream.

 #### Rare Option Example